ELELAB/lc3b_cancer_paper/simulations_analysis/free/1v49_1-120/replicate1/concatenated/pca/README.txt

-# read the concatenated trajectory for each force field and run the PCA analysis
+# read the concatenated trajectory containing each force field and run the PCA analysis
 ./run_pca_noCNter.sh

 # calculate the percentages of protein motion explained by each PC